denoland/docs/runtime/reference/npm.md

 resolution, you can:

 1. Open an issue at the issue tracker of the package about the problem.
-(And perhaps contribute a fix :) (Although there unfortunately currently is a lack of tooling for packages to support both ESM and CJS, since default exports require different syntaxes, see also [microsoft/TypeScript#54593](https://github.com/microsoft/TypeScript/issues/54593))
+(And perhaps contribute a fix :) (Although, unfortunately, there is a lack of tooling for packages to support both ESM and CJS, since default exports require different syntaxes.
+See also [microsoft/TypeScript#54593](https://github.com/microsoft/TypeScript/issues/54593))
-2. Use a [CDN](./cdns.md), that rebuilds the packages for Deno support, instead of an `npm:` identifier.
+2. Use a [CDN](/runtime/fundamentals/modules/#url_imports), that rebuilds the packages for Deno support, instead of an `npm:` identifier.
 3. Ignore the type errors you get in your code base with `// @ts-expect-error` or `// @ts-ignore`.